A typical Williams

 A small diameter wire has more resistance per foot then a large diameter wire.
 However, a large diameter wire can take more heat without burning then a small wire.

 A small wire makes the coil cheaper to manufacture because wire is sold by the pound and not by the length of the spool of wire.
-Therefore, there are many more feet of wire on a spool of small diameter wire then on a large diameter wire spool (unless the wire was measured by the foot).
+Therefore, there are many more feet of wire on a spool of small diameter wire then on a large diameter wire spool (Very large electrical / house wire is measured by the foot).

 We don't agree with this report.
 It is here only to provide more detailed information on how a solenoid coil is constructed.

 The greater the number

 of turns of wire on a coil, the weaker (less pull in strength) the solenoid coil.

 Coil anti-kickback diodes do not effect coil strength.
 They help protect the coil's trigger switches and driver transistors from the high voltage/current reversed polarity

 inductive EMF "kick-back" caused by the removal of the power supply voltage from the coil.